 Figure 16.
-CY2016 Peer Group Companies
+CY2017 Peer Group Companies

-Advanced Micro Devices, Inc. KLA-Tencor Corporation
+Advanced Micro Devices, Inc. Micron Technology

-Agilent Technologies, Inc. Marvell Technology Group Ltd

-Analog Devices, Inc. Maxim Integrated Products, Inc.
+Agilent Technologies, Inc. Maxim Integrated Products, Inc.

-Applied Materials, Inc. NetApp, Inc.
+Analog Devices, Inc. NetApp, Inc.

-Avago Technologies NVIDIA Corporation
+Applied Materials, Inc. NVIDIA Corporation

-Broadcom Corporation ON Semiconductor Corporation
+Broadcom Limited ON Semiconductor Corporation

 Corning Incorporated SanDisk Corporation

-Freescale Semiconductor Xilinx, Inc.

-Juniper Networks, Inc.
+Juniper Networks, Inc. Skyworks Solutions

+KLA-Tencor Corporation Xilinx, Inc.

-We derive revenue, market capitalization and NEO compensation data from public filings made by our Peer Group companies with the SEC and other publicly available sources.
+We derive revenue, market capitalization, and NEO compensation data from public filings made by our Peer Group companies with the SEC and other publicly available sources.
 Radford Technology Survey data may be used to supplement compensation data from public filings as needed.
-The committee reviews compensation practices and selected data on base salary, bonus targets, total cash compensation, equity awards, and total compensation drawn from the Peer Group companies and/or Radford Technology Survey primarily as a reference to ensure compensation packages are consistent with market norms.
+The committee reviews compensation practices and selected data on base salary, bonus targets, total cash compensation, equity awards, and total compensation drawn from the Peer Group companies and/or the Radford Technology Survey as a reference to help ensure compensation packages are consistent with market norms.

-Base pay levels for each executive officer are generally set with reference to market competitive levels and in reflection of each officer's skills, experience and performance.
+Base pay levels for each executive officer are generally set with reference to market competitive levels and in reflection of each officer's skills, experiences, and performance.
 Variable pay target award opportunities and total direct compensation for each executive officer are generally designed to deliver market competitive compensation for the achievement of stretch goals with downside risk for underperforming and upside reward for success.
-For those executive officers new to their roles, compensation arrangements may be designed to deliver below market compensation.
+For those executive officers who are new to their roles, compensation arrangements may be designed to deliver below market compensation for a period of time.
 However, the committee does not "target" pay at any specific percentile.
-Rather, individual pay positioning depends on a variety of factors, such as prior job performance, job scope and responsibilities, skill set, prior experience, time in position, internal comparisons of pay levels for similar skill levels or positions, our goals to attract and retain executive talent, Company performance and general market conditions.
+Rather, individual pay positioning depends on a variety of factors, such as prior job performance, job scope and responsibilities, skill set, prior experience, time in position, internal comparisons of pay levels for similar skill levels or positions, our goals to attract and retain executive talent, Company performance, and general market conditions.